daeMOn63/neural-intro/part2/README.md

 dE/dw3 = -2 * (t - y) * (y * (1 - y)) * 1
 ```

-As we can see, both methods lead to same results.
+As we can see, both methods lead to the same results.
 We now have expressed the contribution of each weights to the global error.

 ### Descent & Backpropagation

 Now that we have a gradient expression, we can calculate by how much we need to update our weights given a network output.
-Then, as we want to **descend** toward the minimum of the error, we'll need to substract it to our weights.
-But, we want also to take **small steps** doing that, as fully substracting the gradient to the weight may overshoot the minimum and make the network unable to reach it.
+Then, as we want to **descend** toward the minimum of the error, we'll need to substract it from our weights.
+But, we want also to take **small steps** doing that, as fully substracting the gradient from the weight may overshoot the minimum and make the network unable to reach it.

 This step size is usually defined by the **learning rate** of a neural network.
 Which is a constant defined to a small value (like 0.1) which will get multiplied to our gradient to apply only 10% of it, in our example.